PaulioRandall/np90/README.md

 ### Token Maps

 First create a map of your tokens in JavaScript.
-I recommend creating a file and exportin.
+I recommend creating a file and exporting.
 Call it what you want.

 There are no standards or conventions on how one should organise their token maps.
 Do what works, not what happens to be trending!